 In Silent Hill 2, while wandering around in the abandoned apartments, you hear a noise coming from the north in a room you visited a few minutes before.
 When you go back into the previously empty room, a man you haven't seen before is sitting dead in the chair in front of the TV, which has been turned on to static and has blood all over it.
 And all the corpses that James runs into use the same character model look like him, except for one that looks like Harry Mason.

-The PC version of Silent Hill 4 has for some reason limited its frames per second in gameplay to 30, which wouldn't be too bad, if wasn't for the fact that that every cutscene for some insane reason is restricted to 15 frames per second, and any attempt to mod around this fact has so far proved futile.
+The PC version of Silent Hill 4 has for some reason limited its frames per second in gameplay to 30, which wouldn't be too bad, if wasn't for the fact that that every cutscene for some insane reason is restricted to 15 frames per second.
+The port also lacks six of the apartment hauntings available in the console releases.

-Scapegoat Creator: Want to generate a Flame War among Silent Hillfans?
-Ask who caused the series' Dork Age: Tom Hulett, or Konami.
-To one half of the fanbase, Hulett, the man who took over as the director of the series after Team Silentnote The original development team, who made thefirstfourgames in the series disbanded, was responsible for everything that went wrong with the series from Silent Hill Origins onward, from questionable creative decisions to changes in gameplay mechanics to the Porting Disaster that was the Silent Hill HD Collection.
+Scapegoat Creator: Until around 2015, an easy to generate a Flame War among Silent Hillfans was to ask who caused the series' Dork Age: Tomm Hulett, or Konami.
+To one half of the fanbase, Hulett, the man who took over as the director of the series after the original development team, Team Silent, disbanded following the fourth game, was responsible for everything that went wrong with the series from Silent Hill: Origins onward, from questionable creative decisions to changes in gameplay mechanics to the Porting Disaster that was the Silent Hill HD Collection.
 To the other, Hulett has been the only person keeping the series alive, and it was Konami that broke up Team Silent and passed the franchise off from studio to studio while destroying everything that made the original games great.
 The only thing they can agree upon is that the series went downhill after Team Silent broke up, and that someone is to blame.

 The Silent Hill fandom is notoriously vocal — particularly concerning sequels that haven't yet been released.
 Fans complained about the supposed overemphasis on combat in Homecoming six months before it hit the shelves.
 Shattered Memories, on the other hand, has no combat at all — and people still complained about that.
 There's also a great deal of grief being voiced over the fact that the protagonist has a touch-screen cell phone to represent the menu commands.